 As part of the recruitment process we are required to collect certain information from you to comply with our legal responsibilities, and mandatory fields on application forms must be fully completed.
-However, you can choose whether or not to provide some information to us for example information required in connection with equal opportunities monitoring.
+However, in some instances you can choose whether to provide some information to us, for example information required in connection with equal opportunities monitoring.
 Whenever we seek to collect information from you, we make it clear whether you must provide this information (and if so, what the possible consequences are of not complying), or whether you have a choice.

 How we store this data

 Personal data we collect as part of the job application process is stored in line with our data retention policy, which is available upon request.
-For unsuccessful candidates the information is retained for 6 months after the date of the appointment For successful candidates this is held for the duration of your employment, plus 6 years after termination of your employment, unless there is good reason for us to retain it for a longer period – for example in conjunction with our safeguarding responsibilities or if notified of a legal claim
+For unsuccessful candidates the information is retained for 6 months after the date of the appointment For successful candidates this is held for the duration of their employment, plus 6 years after termination of your employment, unless there is good reason for us to retain it for a longer period – for example in conjunction with our safeguarding responsibilities, or if we are notified of a legal claim

-When it is no longer required, we will delete or securely dispose of your information.
+When it is no longer required, we will delete or securely dispose of the information.

 We do not share information about you with any third party without your consent, unless the law and our policies allow or require us to do so.